wagner-group/wagner-group.github.io/_projects/2023-11-30-markmywords.md

 ---
-title: Mark My Words: Analyzing and Evaluating Language Model Watermarks
+title: Mark My Words
-description: We propose a benchmark for evaluating LLM watermarks, focusing on three main metrics: quality, size (the number of tokens needed to detect a watermark), and tamper-resistance.
-We find current watermarking techniques are good enough to be deployed: Kirchenbauer et al.
-[1] can watermark Llama2-7B-chat with no perceivable loss in quality in under 100 tokens, and with good tamper-resistance to simple attacks, regardless of temperature.
+description: We propose a benchmark for evaluating LLM watermarks, focusing on three main metrics - quality, size (the number of tokens needed to detect a watermark), and tamper-resistance.
+We find current watermarking techniques are good enough to be deployed.
+Kirchenbauer et al. [1] can watermark Llama2-7B-chat with no perceivable loss in quality in under 100 tokens, and with good tamper-resistance to simple attacks, regardless of temperature.
+header-img: images/markmywords/markmywords_thumbnail.png
 ---

 **TL;DR**: LLM Watermarking techniques are ready for deployment.